The Tramways of

-TEC planned a 21-km line around Cárdenas Bay to Varadero Beach [see map], but it was never built.
+TEC planned a 21-km line around Cárdenas Bay to Varadero Beach [see map], but it is unclear whether it was built.
 Bus competition increased in the 1920s and the tramway closed in mid-1929.
-The tracks were removed in the 1930s.
-The fate of the trams in unknown.
+A visitor found rails still in the streets in 2015 [Jean-Marc Vandrooghenbroeck]:

-There is very little literature about the tramway in Cárdenas.
+There seems to be very little literature about the tramway in Cárdenas.
 A lot of the information on this page, and most of the data for the map, come from former Cárdenas resident Ernesto de la Fe and his webpage, The Cárdenas Electric Tramway, 1914-1929.
 Other information was supplied by author/engineer/historian José Altshuler, president of the Sociedad Cubana de Historia de la Ciencia y Tecnología in Havana.
 The photograph of car 3 comes from his webpage, Etapas de la electrificación en Cuba.
 Statistics about car orders were provided by U.S. tramway historian Harold E. Cox.
-Other details were located in the following publications:
+Other details were located in the following publications and webpage:

 Reginald Lloyd.
 Twentieth Century Impressions of Cuba.
 London, 1913.
 Note on the Cárdenas tramway, p.
 343.